The Attorney-Client Privilege

 All written communications (including e-mail) from ACU faculty and staff to the General Counsel concerning legal matters should be marked “Privileged and Confidential” by the sender.
 While this marking is not essential to bring the communication within the attorney-client privilege, it can help to protect the communication from compelled disclosure in litigation.

-In requesting or receiving legal advice concerning University business, be assured that Legal Services will preserve the privileged nature of all communications.
-If you have any questions concerning the attorney-client privilege, please call Legal Services at 674-2485.
+In requesting or receiving legal advice concerning University business, be assured that the Office of General Counsel will preserve the privileged nature of all communications.
+If you have any questions concerning the attorney-client privilege, please call the Office of General Counsel at 674-2485.